HaliteChallenge/Halite-II/admin/INSTALL.md

 This sets up an automatically scaling pool of game coordinator servers.

-1. In `admin/setup_coordinator.sh`, set up the project ID, region, and service account created earlier.
+1. In `admin/config.sh`, set up the project ID, region, and service account created earlier.
-1. Run the script.
+    1. Make sure `IMAGE` is set to the image family created earlier.
+The instances will boot with the latest image in this family.
+1. Run the script from your local machine.
+This will create an instance template, an instance group `coordinator-instances`, and a set of firewall rules.

 ### External Load Balancing